Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] This rule prohibits lawyers from entering into arrangements to compensate or reward non-lawyers for the referral of clients.
+[1] This Code rule prohibits lawyers from entering into arrangements to compensate or reward non-lawyers for the referral of clients.
 It does not prevent a lawyer from engaging in promotional activities involving reasonable expenditures on promotional items or activities that might result in the referral of clients generally by a non-lawyer.
-Accordingly, this rule does not prohibit a lawyer from:
+Accordingly, this Code rule does not prohibit a lawyer from:

 (a) making an arrangement respecting the purchase and sale of a law practice when the consideration payable includes a percentage of revenues generated from the practice sold;